 This should fix your issue.
 If your issue persists, then go ahead with the next fix.

 Fix 5: Reinstall Chrome

-Flash, updates or other problems may prevent Chrome from running correctly.
+Flash, updates or other problems can also prevent Chrome from running correctly.
 In this case, reinstalling Chrome is very likely the solution to your issue.
 Here is how to do it:

 1) On your keyboard, press the Windows logo key.
 Then, type control and click Control Panel.

 2) Under View by, click Category, and then select Uninstall a program.

 3) Right-click Google Chrome and click Uninstall.

 Hopefully, this article helped in resolving your problem.
 Feel free to leave a comment below if you have any questions and suggestions.